Asia

 5. Indulge in Osaka’s Cuisine

 The city is perhaps best known for Takoyaki—octopus dumplings.
-You’ll find this salty snack at a number of road-side stalls, being prepared in front of you.
+You’ll find this salty snack at a number of roadside stalls, being prepared in front of you.
 Also hugely popular in Osaka is Okonomiyaki.
-The core ingredients of this dish are cabbage and batter, and its usually accompanied by meat, cheese and other vegetables.
-The best way to try Okonomiyaki is at a restaurant which has it as a speciality.
-In such restaurants, dining tables are equipped with an iron griddle onto which the ingredients of your will be decanted.
+The core ingredients of this dish are cabbage and batter, and it’s usually accompanied by meat, cheese and other vegetables.
+The best way to try Oknomiyaki is at a restaurant which has it as a speciality.
+In such restaurants, dining tables are equipped with an iron griddle onto which the ingredients will be decanted.
 The rest is up to you, hence the dish’s name, which translates to something like ‘as-you-like-it pancake’.

 The best way to gain an insight into Osaka’s wonderful cuisine is by participating in this Osaka Food Tour, during which you’ll visit the local’s favourite restaurants and street food stalls, accompanied by an expert guide.